fardinabbasi/Ball_and_Beam_Control_System/README.md

 \end{array}\right)
 $$

-The step response with the aforementioned state feedback $K_{fast}$ from the observer is depicted below.
+The step response of the linearized system with the aforementioned state feedback $K_{fast}$ from the observer is depicted below.

 <img src="https://github.com/fardinabbasi/Ball_and_Beam_Control_System/blob/main/readme_images/o_fast_out.png">